Recreational frustration in home systems administration: Netgate pfSense and ssh blocking. Default deny, denied?!

 Long Ago, back when I was still running community edition pfSense, I left an open port 22 for remote SSH access to my stack (look I have a few computers, ok?) all the time.
 Then I started looking at the logs and reminded myself that’s a bad idea.
 You can spend a lot of monthly bandwidth quota on assholes probing your open ports if you know what I mean (Mom.
 Hi.
 This is not dirty.
 But it’s definitely innuendo.)

 So I decided to stop doing that, and - and this is the crucial point - removed the rule allowing incoming 22 and let the default deny rule block that port.
 Cool.
-Then I bought a new Netgate 4100 (order histor says May'22) and was moved in that purchase to pfSense Plus, which comes with such a purchase.
+Then I bought a new Netgate 4100 (order history says May'22) and was moved in that purchase to pfSense Plus, which comes with such a purchase.
 I don’t think I cared much at the time, but OK, sure.

 Fast foward to this weekend.
 I just updated re-installed so I’m spending some time poking around in the guts of the config and the logs because that’s fun.
 Wait.
 Why is sshguard making so many log entries?